IT Director/US Studio Manager

 How Marc Serves with Global Recordings Network

 As studio manger Marc continues to remaster programs and working on Audio/Video projects that pertain to studio work.
-Makes sure recording techs have all the equipment they would need for field.
+He makes sure recording techs have all the equipment they would need for field.

 On Faith & Family